Rashad Robinson

 Rashad Robinson is an American civil rights leader.
-He is the president of Color of Change, an advocacy group.
-He has served as a board member of RaceForward, Demos, State Voices, and currently sits on the board of the Hazen Foundation.
+He was the president of Color of Change until 2024.
+He has served as a board member of RaceForward, Demos, State Voices, and the Hazen Foundation.
+He currently sits on the board of the Marguerite Casey Foundation.

-Early career
+Career

-After graduating from Marymount College in the early 1990s, Robinson held leadership roles at GLAAD, as Senior Director of Media Programs leading the organization's advocacy and major media campaigns, the Right to Vote Campaign, and FairVote.
+After graduating from Marymount University, Robinson held leadership roles at GLAAD, the Right to Vote Campaign, and FairVote.

+While at GLAAD, Robinson served as Senior Director of Media Programs, leading the organization's advocacy and major media campaigns.
+He led dozens of campaigns pursuing criminal justice, voting rights, racial equity, gay rights and economic reform.

-Color of Change (2011 - present)
+Color of Change (2011 - 2024)

 In 2011, Rashad Robinson became the president of Color of Change, an advocacy organization founded after Hurricane Katrina with the purpose of assisting black communities in America.

-During Robinson's tenure as president, Color Of Change has grown by one million members and expanded to four offices in New York, Washington, D.C., Los Angeles, and Oakland, California.
+During Robinson's tenure as president, Color Of Change grew by one million members and expanded to four offices in New York, Washington, D.C., Los Angeles, and Oakland, California.

-Robinson organized many of the organization's initiatives, including a campaign to pull funding from the American Legislative Exchange Council.
-American Legislative Exchange Council is responsible for the "Stand Your Ground" laws implicated in the 2012 death of Trayvon Martin.
+Robinson organized many of the organization's initiatives, including a campaign to pull funding from the American Legislative Exchange Council and the Black Tech Agenda, which works to create racial justice tech policies and prevent algorithm discrimination.
 Color Of Change helped protect the principle of net neutrality by pushing the FCC to reclassify broadband as a common carrier service.
-The organization's Winning Justice campaign pushes prosecutors to reduce incarceration, end the use of money bail, and change sentencing schemes under which hundreds of thousands of Black people are imprisoned in the US.
-The group has also persuaded businesses, including Mastercard and PayPal, to stop accepting payments from white nationalist groups, and business leaders to refrain from sitting on President Trump's Business Council.

-Color Of Change is credited with working with Silicon Valley companies including Airbnb, Google and Facebook to improve diversity inside their companies and address policies that harm Black users.
-Their media and Hollywood teams also work to get content they deem racist and inaccurate taken off air; they have gotten several reality TV shows (All My Babies' Mamas, COPS) and conservative hosts (Bill O'Reilly, Glenn Beck) canceled.
+The organization's Winning Justice campaign pushed prosecutors to reduce incarceration, end the use of money bail, and change sentencing schemes under which hundreds of thousands of Black people are imprisoned in the US.
+The group has also persuaded businesses, including Mastercard and PayPal, to stop accepting payments from white nationalist groups, to refrain from sitting on President Trump's Business Council.
+Color Of Change is credited with working with Silicon Valley companies, including Airbnb, Google and Facebook, to improve diversity inside their companies and address policies that harm Black users.

-In 2016, the Stanford Social Innovation Review wrote about Color Of Change's integrated online/offline strategies for “pursuing the fight for racial justice at Internet speed.”
-In 2015, Fast Company named Color Of Change the 6th Most Innovative Company in the World, and named Color Of Change the 2nd Most Innovative Company in the nonprofit sector in 2018.
+In 2020, Robinson launched the advertiser boycott of Meta Platforms and worked on police reform campaigns that resulted in assisting 8 million people.
+That June, Lady Gaga gave him access to her Instagram account in order to discuss racial justice, in honor of Juneteenth.

+In September 2024, Robinson resigned as president after the National Labor Relations Board ruled that Color Of Change violated federal labor law.

+2024 to present

+Robinson currently sits on the board of the Marguerite Casey Foundation.